 Berdahl, A., P.A.H.
 Westley, S. Levin, I. Couzin, and T.P.
 Quinn.
 A collective navigation hypothesis for homeward migration in anadromous salmonids.
-Fish and Fisheries, in review.
+Fish and Fisheries, in press.

 Veinott, G., P.A.H Westley, C.F.
 Purchase, and L.Warner.
-In press.
+2014.
 Experimental evidence simultaneously confirms and contests assumptions implicit to otolith microchemistry research.
-CJFAS: 'Just In'
+CJFAS 71: 356-365